top of page

 Q3 Progress

 While air quality in Dallas is generally improving, in north Texas, 10 counties including Dallas do not consistently meet the 2008 Federal Air quality criteria for ground level ozone; nine counties consistently do not meet the 2015 federal ozone standard.
 This is also an area with significant community concern.
-As of the start of FY 22-23, all 4 actions and 13 milestones under this category have been activated, with several actions that are ongoing from the FY 20-21 Work Plan.
+As of the start of FY 24-25, all 4 actions and 11 milestones under this category have been activated.
 Work will continue under the following City departments:

 -